Julian Cope

 13th February 1970 The Release of “BLACK SABBATH”

-Today we celebrate the release, nay, escape of Black Sabbath’s self-titled debut LP, forty-two years ago, with which the initial re-paganising of late-50s Whitey – with its fuse lit by Afro-American rock’n’rollers – was crystallised forever by four psychedelicized Anglo-Saxon … Continue reading
+Today we celebrate the release, nay, escape of Black Sabbath’s self-titled debut LP, forty-nine years ago, with which the initial re-paganising of late-50s Whitey – with its fuse lit by African-American rock’n’rollers – was crystallised forever by four psychedelicized Anglo-Saxon … Continue reading

 27th January 1967 the Apollo 1 Sacrifice

-Today we pay tribute to the three American astronauts of Apollo 1, who died forty-five years ago when their command module cabin caught fire during a pre-launch test at Cape Kennedy.
-The flight had already caused controversy when, just days … Continue reading
+Today we pay tribute to the three American astronauts of Apollo 1, who died on this day in 1967 when their command module cabin caught fire during a pre-launch test at Cape Kennedy.
+The flight had already caused controversy when, … Continue reading

 Posted in World Events | Leave a comment